ashleychontos/pySYD/docs/quickstart.rst

   :width: 680
   :alt: KIC 1435467 posteriors

-^^ **The figure above shows parameter posteriors for KIC 1435467.
-Sampling results can be saved by using the boolean flag `-z` or `--samples`, which will store the samples for the fitted parameters as comma-separated values via a pandas dataframe.**
+^^ **The figure above shows parameter posteriors for KIC 1435467.** Sampling results can be saved by using the boolean flag `-z` or `--samples`, which will store the samples for the fitted parameters as comma-separated values using pandas.

 .. csv-table:: 1435467 global parameters
    :header: "parameter", "value", "uncertainty"